-The AWR’s come into force on 1 October 2011 and apply to workers who are assigned to do temporary work (for hirers) via an agency.
+The AWR’s came into force on 1 October 2011 and apply to workers who are assigned to do temporary work (for hirers) via an agency.

 Day One Rights